Why should I train at Practical Martial Arts and not another school?

 Tiny Tigers & Grasshoppers: ages 3 – 5 years, 1x week: $99 per month via EFT from a voided check/$104 via credit card

-FitClub: up to 6x week: $179 per month via EFT from voided check/$175 via credit card
+FitClub: up to 6x week: $159 per month via EFT from voided check/$155 via credit card.
+We don’t currently have drop ins but we are planning to soon so please inquire!

 What other fees will I be expected to pay?